microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

                                 'end_logits': symbolic_names})   # variable length axes/dynamic input
 ```
 ## Understanding the model
-When taking a prebuilt model and operationalizing it, its useful to take a moment and understand the model pre and post processing, and the input/output shapes and labels.
-Many models have sample code provided in Python to use the model there.
-We will be inferencing our model with C# but first lets see how its done in Python.
+When taking a prebuilt model and operationalizing it, its useful to take a moment and understand the models pre and post processing, and the input/output shapes and labels.
+Many models have sample code provided in Python.
+We will be inferencing our model with C# but first lets test it and see how its done in Python.
 This will help us with our C# logic in the next step.

 - Create the `preprocess`, `postprocess`, `init` and `run` fuctions in python to test the model.